January 2011 onwards

 My enquiry at the moment is on the Gaps in the Devil's Dyke, in particular the King's Gap.
 I have been told that the Dyke was broken through at that point to allow King Charles II's carriage to go through to view the races on his new Round Course.
 But I cannot find a reference to authenticate that story.
 Do you know if it is true, please?
 And secondly, in WWII the Dyke was lowered at that point to allow the bombers to take off in greater safety.
 Again was that true?
 Both stories seem plausible and yet direct reference is proving elusive.

-Newmarket Heath ended its operational bomber airfield role in 1943 but continued with
+Newmarket Heath ended its operational bomber airfield role in 1943 but continued with various other flying activities including some testing of the jet propelled prototype Meteor fighter.

 We are trying to find references to the King's Gap (webmaster)